 How to complain

 If you have any concerns about our use of your personal information, we would like to hear about it.
 We appreciate the opportunity this feedback gives us to learn and improve.
-You can make a complaint to us at Action Cerebral Palsy, Philip Deane Accountancy Ltd., Units 1 and 2, Field View, Baynard’s Green, Bicester, Oxfordshire OX27 5SG or by telephone on: 07721-372-499 or by email to: email@example.com.
+You can make a complaint to us at Action Cerebral Palsy, Philip Deane Accountancy Ltd., Units 1 and 2, Field View, Baynard’s Green, Bicester, Oxfordshire OX27 5SG or by email to: email@example.com.

 You can also complain to the Information Commissioner’s Office (“ICO”) if you are unhappy with how we have used your data.